Healthdirect Free Australian health advice you can count on.

 Electroconvulsive therapy (ECT) is only used to treat some types of severe depression if medicines have not helped or if your symptoms are severe.

-Self-help, alternative and complementary therapies can also be useful for older people with mild or moderate depression, such as:
+Self-help, alternative and complementary therapies can also be useful for older people with mild or moderate depression:

-• spending time with friends, family or the community.
+• Spend time with friends, family or the community.

-• being physically active, either alone or with a group.
+• Be physically active, either alone or with a group.

-• participating in music therapy designed for people with depression
+• Participate in music or other therapy designed for people with depression.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.